Choosing an Executor

 A New York State Executor Settles An Estate

 A New York State Executor is appointed by the Surrogate’s Court.
 Typically, the Executor is named in the decedent’s Will and is appointed by the Court when the Will is admitted to probate.
+A New York City estate planning lawyer can help you with choosing an executor.

 The Executor’s job is to collect the decedent’s assets, wind-up the decedent’s affairs, pay all taxes, debts and claims and, finally, distribute the net estate in accordance with the directions in the Will.
-While this may appear straightforward, there are many complexities involved in each estate and an Executor in New York has many legal responsibilities regarding the settling of a decedent’s estate.
+While this may appear straightforward, there are many complexities involved in each estate and an Executor in New York City has many legal responsibilities regarding the settling of a decedent’s estate.

 I am an attorney and have represented many New York Executors in probate proceedings.
 I assist my clients with all aspects of probate and estate settlement services.
-I work closely and personally with executors in New York State to probate and settle an estate efficiently and quickly.
+I work closely and personally with executors in New York City and State to probate and settle an estate efficiently and quickly.

-For personalized attentive service and a free case evaluation you can contact me by telephone: (212) 355-2575, fax: (212) 751-5911 or fill out my contact form.
-I look forward to talking with you.
+For personalized attentive service and a free case evaluation with a New York City lawyer, you can contact me by telephone: (212) 355-2575, fax: (212) 751-5911 or fill out my contact form.
+I look forward to talking with you about choosing an executor.